xyang2uchicago/BioTIP/README.md

 ### Introduction
-BioTIP is an R-package for characterization of biological tipping-points.
 Abrupt and irreversible changes (or tipping points) are decisive in the progression of biological processes.
 BioTIP is an R-package for characterization of biological tipping-points.
 BioTIP is the first toolset that amalgamates two computational impediments: detection of tipping-points accurately, and identification of non-stochastic critical transition signals (CTSs).

 Compared to existing tipping-point methods, BioTIP addresses three analytical challenges below: